1. How do I apply?

 4. What is the deadline for application?

-The admissions committee meets regularly beginning in late January and makes admission offers on a rolling basis until all openings for new students are filled.
-Only complete application files are considered.
+The admissions committee meets regularly beginning in late December and makes admission offers on a rolling basis until all openings for new students are filled.
+Only the application files completed in all respects are considered.
 The earlier we receive your application, the sooner we can evaluate your application and offer admission and assistantships.
 In order to guarantee consideration please apply by January 15.
 However late applications are accepted and offers are sometimes made as late as May.

 5. How many students are admitted each year into the Graduate Program in the Department of Physics?